utdk/utdk_profile/README.md

 After this, `git status` will show Composer modifications you made in the example files, and this is what you would commit to the repository
 # Road Map
-1. Create an installation profile in a separate repo and pull it in via this repository's composer.json file.
+1. Create an installation profile within this repository.
 Updating the `$settings['install_profile']` in settings.php to this installation profile will make it execute on a `drush si -y`.
-2. Determine whether contributed and custom modules provided by this composer.json should be placed in the profiles/`<custom-profile>`/ directory.
+2. Determine which contributed and custom modules provided by this composer.json should be placed in the profiles/`<custom-profile>`/ directory.